SenecalRenaud/equipeBoucani-soen341project2023/README.md

-# Boucani
+# SOEN 341 - Boucani

+##Objective
-# goal is to create a website for job postings and applications
+goal is to create a website for job postings and applications